FreekdeMan/skag_server_rails/README.md

         * Click "Proceed"
         * Login with Google Account of AdWords Test Account (i.e. ltfschoen100)
         * Click "List Accounts"
+            * Note: To view hierarchy of accounts from a different Production MMC Account then use their developer token instead and have that production account send an access invitation to ltfschoen100.
             * Select Account: ltfschoen200 (since used to create Campaign)
         * Click "List Campaigns"